 The lecture proceeds with a motivating example demonstrating the importance of considering measurement error.
 In this example, students are placed in the position of a patient at a doctor’s visit with a single high blood pressure reading.
 This one measurement suggests that the student might have stage 1 hypertension potentially requiring medication.
-Because such medication typically is not only a lifelong commitment with possible side effects but also has economical consequences, physicians generally base such decisions on more than one measurement from the patient.
+Because such medication typically is not only a lifelong commitment with possible side effects but also has economic consequences, physicians generally base such decisions on more than one measurement from the patient.
 From a metrology stand point the doctor might ask the student to return at five times during the following week to have more blood pressure measurements taken.
 At each visit, the blood pressure is measured using three different sphygmomanometers, i.e., devices.
-Of the resulting 15 measurements only two are at or above the designated cutoff for stage 1 hypertension.
+Of the resulting 15 measurements used in this example, ultimately only two are at or above the designated cutoff for stage 1 hypertension.
 Students are then asked if the medication should be prescribed if the doctor was only aware of a subset of the measurements, such as those recorded on Thursday, those taken with device #3, or only the single highest recording.
 A more advanced classroom discussion relating back directly to statistical considerations naturally leads to the potentially confounded sources of variability that are not observable if repeated measurements are not available for every combination of the three sources of variability, i.e., time of day, staff and device.

 The lecture material continues by defining terminology necessary to develop a conceptual understanding of metrology.
-The first term, variability, is defined as the degree to which a set of measured values is variable or changing.
+The first term, variability, is defined as the degree to which a set of measured values is fluctuates under fixed measurement conditions.
 It is noted that variability cannot be assessed with a single value, foreshadowing again the need and benefit of repeated measurements.
 Although students have likely been introduced to the definition of variability before, reiteration is important and links immediately to two of the primary learning goals, B2 and M2.
 The existence of variability, including lack thereof, is demonstrated through various examples and discussion stimulating questions.
 Two of the examples ask students to compare the variability between two situations and two examples illustrate a complete lack of variability.
 None of the examples require students to exactly quantify the amount of variability but rather approach these tasks conceptually.

 Next, the terms measurand and a measurement are defined and discussed.
-The relation between a measurand — a quantity for which one hopes to establish a true or correct value, and measurement — the assignment of a number to a measurand, can be seen as analogous to the relation between parameter and statistic.
+The relation between a measurand — a quantity for which one hopes to establish a true or correct value, and measurement — the experimental assignment of a potential value to a measurand, can be seen as analogous to the relation between parameter and statistic.
 This analogy is particularly beneficial to stress if students already have seen the terms parameter and statistic.
 Device and operator are defined separately as the equipment and procedures used to produce the measurement and the person reading the measurement from the device, respectively.
 These terms are necessary as they often contribute to variability within repeated measurements, which will be discussed at length in the second lecture.